Mangopay/api-docs/page/28_testing-payments.md

 # How to run and test payments

+[alert type="danger"]All these card and account details are for test only.
+You can only use them in the Sandbox environment[/alert]

 In the Sandbox environment, you can use the following test data to simulate a transaction.
 Note that you can trigger specific error codes using specific amounts - see the [error codes page](/guide/errors) for more info.
 [alert type="info"]For all cards, the expiry date can be any month/year in the future and the CSV (the three numbers on the back of the card) can be any three numbers[/alert]